 Convenience at Your Fingertips: Nightstands

 This is one small space furniture piece you don’t want to skip out on.
 College can be stressful, hectic, tumultuous, you name it.
 Staying organized on top of studies and extracurriculars can slip away from students, but not when we have a nightstand.
 Nightstands are among the best pieces of space-saving furniture because they’re where we keep our most essential belongings, from our phones, our wallets, and our keys.
 They deliver a plethora of storage options, from drawers to shelves, right at your fingertips.
-Some nightstands, like this one pictured, even come with charging ports so your electronics are always kept fully charged and ready to go whenever you need them.
+Some nightstands, like these, even come with charging ports so your electronics are always kept fully charged and ready to go whenever you need them.

 Pieces That Work Just as Hard as You Do: Desks